|Coordinates:||8.5040 N 125.9892 E (possible mistake up to 1 km)|

 Rosewood unfortunately is disappearing from Philippines - its wood is very hard, valuable and well usable for construction, paper making, plywood.
 It bears also edible fruits: there is a legend that the fruits are produced only after the tree is struck by lightning.
 Often the remaining rosewood trees in Mindanao are towering high above other trees.

 In autumn 2010 the people of Alegria decided to organize an extravagant event - to have the highest Christmas tree in Philippines and most likely - in the whole world.
 In order to record this achievement, there was needed exact measurement.
-The measured height of the tree was 96.9m.
+Manobo man named Gil Andipa climbed the tree and the measured height of the tree was 96.9 m.
 It is though possible that the decoration on the top of the tree was included and the tree is somewhat lower.

 Only three species of trees are certainly taller: